-Yes, its zoning is essential to facilitate regeneration within the plan area.
+Yes.
+Its zoning for these uses is essential to facilitate the continued regeneration of Ballina.

 ii.
-Comprises significant previously developed and/or under-utilised lands:
+Comprises significant previously developed and/or under-utilised lands: The lands comprise of previously developed lands. iii.

-iii.
 Is within or adjoining the core of an established or designated urban settlement: Yes.
-The lands are located within the development boundary of Castlebar, identified as a Key Town in the Mayo County Development Plan (2022-2028) settlement hierarchy iv.
-Will be essential in achieving compact and sustainable urban growth; Yes, the lands are essential for achieving and managing compact and sustainable urban growth. v.
+The lands are located within the development boundary of Ballina, identified as a Key Town in the Mayo County Development Plan (2022-2028) settlement hierarchy. iv.
+Will be essential in achieving compact and sustainable urban growth; Yes.
+The lands for the proposed use are essential in achieving compact and sustainable urban growth. v.
 There are no suitable alternative lands for the particular use or development type, in areas at lower risk of flooding within or adjoining the core of the urban settlement.
-N/A 3.
-A flood risk assessment to an appropriate level of detail has been carried out as part of the Strategic Environmental Assessment as part of the development plan preparation process, which demonstrates that flood risk to the development can be adequately managed and the use or development of the lands will not cause unacceptable adverse impacts elsewhere.
+The lands are a mix of existing and undeveloped Education Facilities lands considered appropriate to retain the zoning within the settlement boundary of Ballina. appropriate level of detail has been carried out as part of the Strategic Environmental Assessment as part of the development plan preparation process, which demonstrates that flood risk to the development can be adequately managed and the use or development of the lands will not cause unacceptable adverse impacts elsewhere.
 N.B.
-The acceptability or otherwise of levels of any residual risk should be made with consideration for the proposed development and the local context and should be described in the relevant flood risk assessment Significant Recreation and Amenity lands lie within Flood Zone A\B. Parts 1 & 2 of the test found that it is considered appropriate to retain the existing zoning for this site.
-Any further development of the lands should be subject to an appropriately detailed FRA which should follow the general guidance provided in Section 7 of the SFRA and must specifically address the following: • Flood Zone A would principally be suitable for water compatible use only; • FRA should address climate change scenarios in relation to operational levels and potential mitigation measures; • Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; • Any development shall also be required to be built in accordance with MCC SuDS Policy.
+The acceptability or otherwise of levels of any residual risk should be made with consideration for the proposed development and the local context and should be described in the relevant flood risk assessment A limited area of existing education lands are within Flood Zone A\B. Parts 1 & 2 of the test found that it is considered appropriate to retain the existing zoning.
+Any future construction should be subject to an FRA which should follow the general guidance provided in Section 7 of the SFRA and must specifically address the following: Only water compatible development should be placed in Flood Zone B; FRA should address climate change scenarios in relation to operational levels and potential mitigation measures; Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; Development is constructed in accordance with the site specific FRAs.
+Any development shall also be required to be built in accordance with MCC SuDS Policy.